THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

 Health and safety

-To support the reopening of school, MacLachlan College is implementing protocols to provide for the health and safety of students, staff and families.
+To support the reopening of school, MacLachlan College implemented protocols to provide for the health and safety of students, staff and families.
 Guidance is provided based on the advice of public health and the Ministries of Health and Labour Training and Skills Development.

 To maximize safety, MacLachlan College is using a “layered” approach with multiple measures to reduce the risk of COVID-19 spread, including decreasing the number of interactions with others and increasing the safety of interactions.
 Layering of multiple mitigation measures strengthens the risk mitigation potential overall.
 Our protocols consider measures related to: